Madeline Davis: Music

 Following her 1971 speech at the gay rights march in Albany, Davis wrote a poem titled, "From the Steps of the Capitol, 1971" as well as a song "Stonewall Nation" on the way home, inspired by the protest crowd.
-The song was recorded, released (with the poem) as a record to raise funds for the Mattachine Society of the Niagara Frontier, and ultimately became the first gay liberation record.
+The song was recorded, released (with the poem) as a record to raise funds for the Mattachine Society of the Niagara Frontier, and became the first gay liberation record.
 In 2018, music website Pitchfork named it to a list of "50 Songs That Define the Last 50 Years of LGBTQ+ Pride".

-Davis continued to perform womyn's music throughout the 1970s and 1980s.
-In 1983, Davis produced a tape of original lesbian music titled "Daughter of All Women" which included the songs "Stonewall Nation" and "Boots of Leather, Slippers of Gold," which would later form both the title and the epigraph of the history book she co-wrote with Elizabeth Lapovsky Kennedy.
+Davis continued to perform women's music throughout the 1970s and 1980s.
+In 1983, Davis produced a tape of original lesbian music titled Daughter of All Women which included the songs "Stonewall Nation" and "Boots of Leather, Slippers of Gold," which would later form both the title and the epigraph of the history book she co-wrote with Elizabeth Lapovsky Kennedy.
 She also organized and performed benefit concerts for the gay community in Buffalo.
 Over the course of her career, she composed over 45 songs, most with gay and lesbian themes.

 Additionally, in 1994, Davis co-founded Black Triangle Women's Percussion Ensemble.
 In the early 2000s, she continued to perform on djembe, conga, and other Afro-Caribbean instruments with the percussion group, Drawing Down the Moon.

 Theater

-In 1971 Davis wrote, directed and produced Liberella, a feminist comedy reimagining Cinderella ran away with the fairy godmother.
+In 1971 Davis wrote, directed and produced Liberella, a feminist comedy reimagining a Cinderella who runs away with the fairy godmother.
 She was a founding member of HAG Theatre, the first all lesbian theater company in the U.S. In 1988, she became a member of Buffalo United Artists.
-In 1993, she received an Artie Award nomination for her portrayal of Typhoid Mary in the one-woman drama, Cookin' With Typhoid Mary by Carolyn Gage, directed by Margaret Smith.
+In 1993, she received an Artie Award nomination for her portrayal of Mary Mallon in the one-woman drama, Cookin' With Typhoid Mary by Carolyn Gage, directed by Margaret Smith.